j-p-1/j-p-1/README.md

 [Nubertry / buff-garfie](https://github.com/Nubertry/buff-garfie) - Buff Garfie Photo Opener.

-[Nuberty / G4RF13LD](https://github.com/Nubertry/G4RF13LD) - Same as last link, just more binary than sources.
+[Nuberty / G4RF13LD](https://github.com/Nubertry/G4RF13LD) - Buff Garfie, but there is little dependencies needed to run it!

+## Anything Exciting Happening Currently?

+*5 Hours and counting* until 2023!

+Go track the time until then for yourself and *__2023 be with you__*!